cvonfeldt/Microsoft-Cloud-CyberDefenders-CTF-Challenges/Code Blue - APT29/README.md

 ### 8.3) The attacker switched to a fourth IP address for additional operations.
 What is this IP address?

+Checking events initiated by our compromised accounts that aren't the attacker IPs we've already come across:

 ![8.3](screenshots/8.3.0.png)

 **Answer: 141.255.164.11**